 Bali with Kids: The Logistics

 I didn’t want to take my daughter out of school for more than a week, so we planned six days on the island, a day for a layover somewhere and two travel days.
-There are a dozen ways to get to Bali from Los Angeles and I chose to route via Sydney, even though no airlines would let me do it all as one ticket.
+I chose to route via Sydney, even though no airlines would let me do it all as one ticket.
 There were a few reasons for choosing Sydney.
 First, it worked well to fly out after school on Friday to maximize the vacation time, and the United flight to Sydney left LA at 10:40pm.
 Second, since I have frequent flier status with United, this was a way to hopefully get us upgraded for as much of the journey as possible.
 Third, price-wise it was one of our best options, especially since I was hoping for upgrades.
 And fourth, Sydney is a great city and it’s always enjoyable to go through there, even if it’s just for a day.
 I’ve previously warned against using multiple tickets on one trip, but I took the chance booking LA-Sydney on United and Sydney-Bali on Virgin Australia, and it all worked out great.
 In Sydney we had roughly three hours to clear immigrations and customs, check in with Virgin Australia, go back through immigration and security and get to our gate.
 We made it with about an hour to spare.
 And yes, United upgraded us for both of the 13-14 hour flights.

 Activities with Kids in Bali